Projection Inference for set-identified SVARs: Calibrated Projection for a Robust Bayesian

 This means that in order to calibrate the robust credibility of projection, it is sufficient to choose $1-\alpha^*(Y_1, \ldots, Y_T)$ to guarantee that exactly $\alpha\%$ of the bounds of the identified set for the different structural coefficients in $\lambda^H$ fall outside the projection region.

 {\scshape Calibration Algorithm:} The calibration algorithm we propose consists in finding a nominal level $1-\alpha^*(Y_1, \ldots, Y_{T})$ such that the posterior probability of the event:

-equals $1-\alpha$ under the posterior distribution associated to the prior $P^*_{\mu}$ or under a suitable large-sample approximation for the posterior such as $\mu | Y_1, \ldots Y_{T} \sim \mathcal{N}_{d}(\widehat{\mu}_{T}, \widehat{\Omega}_{T}/T)$.\footnote{The Gaussian approximation for the posterior will eliminate projection bias asymptotically provided a Berstein von-Mises Theorem for $\mu$ holds.
-We establish this result in Appendix \ref{subsection:AsyCali}. } \\
+equals $1-\alpha$ under the posterior distribution associated with the prior $P^*_{\mu}$ or under a suitable large-sample approximation for the posterior, such as $\mu | Y_1, \ldots Y_{T} \sim \mathcal{N}_{d}(\widehat{\mu}_{T}, \widehat{\Omega}_{T}/T)$.\footnote{The Gaussian approximation for the posterior will eliminate projection bias asymptotically, provided a Bernstein-von Mises Theorem for $\mu$ holds.
+We establish this result in Online Appendix S2. } \\

-The calibration algorithm is the following: \begin{enumerate} \item Generate $M$ draws (for example, $M=1,000$) from the posterior of the reduced-form parameters.
+The calibration algorithm is the following: \begin{enumerate} \item Generate $M$ draws from the posterior of the reduced-form parameters.
 If desired, one could use the large-sample approximation of the posterior given by:

 \item Let $\lambda^{H}= \{\lambda_{k_h,i_h,j_h}\}_{h=1}^{H}$ denote the structural coefficients of interest.
 For each $h=1, \ldots H$ and for each $m=1, \ldots M$ evaluate: